g4ixt/Lime-Network-Analyser/README.md

 plot vector measurements.

 With Vector measurements turned off (unticked) it can plot 50 points in 8 - 25 sec.
-This seems to depend on signal power, with stronger signals being a lot faster.
-I haven't figured out why.
+This seems to depend on signal power, and I think it's related to calibrating residual DC offset.
 It runs slower if you run it in Spyder, and about 4 times slower with Vector turned on.

+I noticed that the original funcion 'adjustrxgain' only adjusts PGA gain despite returning lnagain as well.
+Also noticed that the lnagains hard coded are different for the 900MHz example.
+Thinking about how to change it.

 I am a beginner with Python so my coding may be poor.
 Helpful comments welcome.